hello, Janika_

 3. Constraints, colours, tone, size, tech, anything you care about

-Try this in your terminal I’m going to build a one-page planner for my next trip.
+Paste to Claude · Try it I’m going to build a one-page planner for my next trip.
 Before we write any code, ask me five questions that will help you understand exactly what I want.

 Chapter 16 · The one catch